 The UMM and ebXML groups are recommending the use of the Resource-Economic Event-Agent Ontology for the formalization of business collaborations.
-The worksheets in the main body of this document are intended to be more generic in nature however please refer to [BPAO] for further information on this topic7 and associated worksheets.
+Please refer to [BPAO] and [REA] for further information on this topic7 and associated worksheets.

 6.1.3 Use the worksheets in the order that makes the most sense for you